-The Creative Writing Major at Washington State University brings students together in the study of writing poetry, fiction, creative non-fiction, and multimedia storytelling, and prepares them as well for careers in editing and publishing.
+The creative writing community at Washington State University is a vibrant part of the English Department as well as the larger campus and the public.
+The Creative Writing Major brings students together in the study of writing poetry, fiction, creative nonfiction and screenwriting, and prepares them as well for careers in editing and publishing.
 Our faculty members, all well published working writers and scholars, nurture young writers from beginning-level craft classes on to advanced workshops.
+Students and faculty and other from the community share new work and support each other through monthly Open Mics.
 Our curriculum also engages students in the study of literature as they pursue their writing.
-Finally, we offer a certificate in professional editing and two extracurricular programs to expose students to the professional publishing world.
-These include our campus fine arts journal, LandEscapes—which students edit, publish and market—and our Visiting Writer Series that brings major literary figures to campus for presentations and workshops.
+Finally, we offer a certificate in editing and publishing and internships and extracurricular programs to expose students to established writers and the professional publishing world.
+These include Blood Orange Review, an online journal of literature and art, EcoArts on the Palouse, a web project documenting ecological art in multiple genres and artforms, LandEscapes, a student-run fine arts journal, English Club, and the WSU Visiting Writer Series that brings major literary figures to campus for presentations and workshops.

 English Club at WSU seeks to provide a safe and honest place for writers from all backgrounds to share their writing and meet other writers.

 EcoArts on the Palouse is a student-and-community-centric project that features exhibits of contemporary art works in many media and forms.
 Our mission is to provide a lens onto the shared ecologies of overlooked wild edge spaces in the grassy Palouse biome and to explore how situated creative making may influence human relation to the land, water, and other species.

 Students and faculty and others from the community share new work and support each other through monthly Open Mics held in various locations on campus and in downtown Pullman.
 Check the Open Mic page, updated regularly, for event times and venues as well as special guests and prizes.